Moodle - Faculty Quick Start Guide

 - The navigation bar at the top of each page will help you stay oriented as you explore different parts of Moodle.

-To adjust your course settings, find the Administration block on your course homepage and click Settings.
+To adjust your course settings, find the Administration block on your course homepage and click Edit settings.

-Note that this link, and in fact the whole Administration section of your course, is only available to you (and the Moodle site administrator); students do not see the Administration block.
+Note that other than Grades... the Administration section of your course is only available to you (and the Moodle site administrator.)
+Students only see their own grades through the Gradebook in the Administration section.

 On the Settings page, you can change a number of settings about your course, from its name to what day it starts.
 For details about a setting, click the Help icon next to it.

-IMPORTANT: please do NOT change the Short name or the Course ID number of your course.
+IMPORTANT: please do NOT change the Course ID number of your course.

 The most important setting is the Format.
 The course format you choose will determine the basic layout of your course.